kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0845-scheduler-architecture-proposal/README.md

 Filter runs before any scoring, and remove endpoints that are not fit for selection.
 The framework will return an error to the client if the endpoints are filtered to zero.

 #### Score
 Score applies a score to each remaining endpoint provided.
 Scorers SHOULD keep their score values in a normalized range: [0-1].
-Any weighting should be added at the SchedulingProfile configuration level.
+Any weighting should be added at the SchedulerProfile configuration level.

 #### Pick
 Picker selects the endpoint(s) from the provided list of scored endpoints.
 Picker MUST return, one endpoint at minimum.

-### PostSchedule
+### ProcessProfilesResults
-PostSchedule receives the output of the result(s) of the scheduling cycle(s) and makes sense of the data to be consumed by the calling system.
+ProcessProfilesResults recieves the output of the result(s) of the scheduler profile(s) and makes sense of the data to be consumed by the calling system.

-### PostResponse
+### PostResponse (Out of Scheduler and mentioned here for completeness only)
 PostResponse is a special case extension that can optionally be implemented by a plugin that needs to augment its state based on response or request data.
 This should only be implemented for plugins that need to update state outside of the scheduling cycle.
 PostResponse is ran at the time of processing a response.

 ## ConfigurationAPI